-While the philosophy surrounding marketing as we know it didn’t come about until the early 20th century , marketing in one form or another has existed for centuries.
-The introduction of the printing press in the mid 1400’s revolutionized our ability to communicate, and ever since, we’ve been looking for new ways to connect consumers with the products and services they need.
+Then, in the 1400s, the introduction of the printing press revolutionized our ability to communicate, and ever since, we’ve been looking for new ways to connect consumers with the products and services they need.

 The power of print media and its ability to reach more people faster did not go unnoticed.
 Within a decade of the introduction of the printing press, the first recorded print advertisement was made in the 1450’s.
-From there, use of print skyrocketed, and with it, came more sophisticated advertisements.
+After this, the use of print skyrocketed, and with it, came more sophisticated advertisements.
 From the first magazine ad in Benjamin Franklin’s General Magazine in 1742, to the introduction of direct mail advertisement in 1862, advertising the number of print ads during this time skyrocketed.

 By the time radio advertising entered the marketing landscape, it didn’t take long for radio ad spend to overtake print.
 Similarly, the introduction of Television ads in 1942 added even more opportunity for brands to reach consumers across a growing media landscape.